zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.base.md

 Fit the estimator.

-This method trains a Scikit-Learn estimator, computes its ONNX graph and defines the quantization parameters needed for proper FHE inference.
+This method trains a scikit-learn estimator, computes its ONNX graph and defines the quantization parameters needed for proper FHE inference.

 **Args:**